Arinze-BioX/3d-starrseq-pipeline/README.md

 6) strand1
 7) strand1
 ```
 #### 2. [cooler](https://cooler.readthedocs.io/en/latest/datamodel.html), genomically-labeled sparse 2D matrices, which can be viewed by [HiGlass](https://docs.higlass.io).
-The chromatin interaction can be further identified using [MAPS](https://github.com/ijuric/MAPS).
+The chromatin interaction loops called from this file using [moustache](https://github.com/ay-lab/mustache) are also among the outputs.

 #### 3. ATAC peaks called by macs2.